 I, however, find that the majority of my clients with anxiety, pyroluria, depression and/or sugar and carb cravings are low in zinc.
 I have all my clients do the zinc status test when we start working together and then we retest their levels each week until they have good zinc levels.
 I use zinc sulfate, a liquid zinc that tastes a certain way depending on zinc levels.

-Zinc Status test (also called zinc taste test or zinc tally)
+Zinc Status test (also called zinc taste test or zinc tally or zinc challenge)

 No specific taste or sensation – “It tastes like water” INDICATES GREATEST NEED FOR EXTRA ZINC